The Boy Inside the Broken House

 This is not optimism.
 It is maintenance.

-And maintenance is underrated because it has no fireworks.
 Nobody claps when a bridge does not fall.
 Nobody writes poetry about a drain that works.
 Nobody congratulates the old ceiling fan for turning one more summer.
-But much of life is maintenance.
-Holding.
-Patching.
-Cleaning.
-Returning.
-Restarting.
-Not because the future is guaranteed, but because collapse is also work, and I am tired of donating my labor to it.
+But much of life is maintenance: holding, patching, cleaning, returning, restarting.
+Not because the future is guaranteed, but because collapse is also work, and I am tired of donating labor to it.

 I cannot promise them victory.

-But I can perhaps stop calling them dead every day.
+But I can stop calling them gone every day.

 A mug here.